UpCloudLtd/terraform-provider-upcloud/docs/resources/storage.md

 - **retention** (Number) The number of days before a backup is automatically deleted
 - **time** (String) The time of day when the backup is created

-Notes:

-Please keep in mind that it's not possible to have a server with `backup_rule` attached to a server with `simple_backup` specified.
-Such configurations will throw errors during execution.

-Also, due to how UpCloud API works with simple backups and how Terraform orders the update operations, it is advised to never switch between `simple_backup` on the server and individual storages `backup_rule`s in one apply.
-If you want to switch from using server simple backup to per-storage defined backup rules, please first remove `simple_backup` block from a server, run `terraform apply`, then add `backup_rule` to desired storages and run `terraform apply` again.

 <a id="nestedblock--clone"></a>
 ### Nested Schema for `clone`